yingw787/slogo_team12/DESIGN.md

 * button to load simulation; when clicked, launches a pop-up to type in file name
 	* not sure where this should be located
 	* needs to have appropriate error handling
-* a way to configure turtle speed (or is that a command that would be typed into the console?)

 ###Design Details